lorien/user_agent/README.rst

     :target: https://pypi.python.org/pypi/user_agent

-What is user_agent library for?
+What is user_agent module for?
 -------------------------------

 This module is for generating unique and valid web navigator's configs & User-Agent HTTP headers.